manifold-systems/manifold/manifold-deps-parent/manifold-parts/README.md

   }
 }
 ```
-When applied to an interface method, it restricts access to the compositional scope.
-The method is part of the internal
+The method is part of the internal contract shared between a composite and its links, but is hidden from external consumers.
-contract shared between a composite and its links, but is hidden from external consumers.
 It is visible only to:
-- The Interface: Default methods within the same interface.
+- *The Interface*: Default methods within the same interface.
-- Implementors: Any class that implements the interface can override or call the method.
+- *Implementors*: Any class that implements the interface can override or call the method.
 Calls are limited to "self" calls:
   calls that dereference this or the `@link` field that provides the interface implementation.

 ### Additionally: